Best-ITPro/LaravelEmptyBlog/README.md

 - Check your e-mail and confirm registration
 - Login to APP_URL/admin
 - Oops!
 I'm sorry, but this site has only russian interface now - may be I'll create eng interface later ;)
-- If you do not want to register new administrators anymore, you can comment out line 93
 - Add all mail domains to which you will send links on APP_URL/admin/settings
 - Only on these domains will it be possible to send links for downloading files
 - Try to sent file to anyone from APP_URL